bcgov/becmodel/README.md

 Installation is easiest with Anaconda, see the [guide](doc/conda_guide.md).

-Alternatively, installing via `pip` is possible if:
+Alternatively, install via `pip install` if:

 - Python and pip are already installed
-- you are comfortable with managing your environment
+- you are comfortable with managing your Python environment
-- you are not using Windows
+- if using Windows, you have [manually downloaded and installed the correct pre-compiled gdal/fiona/rasterio wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal)

 ## Required files